mvt-proj/maplibre-gl-layers-control/README.md

 - Enhanced Management: Offers an improved user experience for managing map layers compared to the original plugin.

 <img width="1095" height="684" alt="imagen" src="https://github.com/user-attachments/assets/dced147d-f3b7-4c4d-b407-9a41ad50568b" />

+## Ecosystem
+LayersControl is part of the mvt-proj ecosystem, along with MVT Server and MapLibre Legend.